 The Korean and Cold Wars of the 1950s extended the life of Ellis Island.
 After the passage of the Intern Security Act of 1950 (an act that prohibited entry to any person affiliated with a totalitarian organization or Communism), the detainee population of the island increased from 400 people to 1,200 people.
 In 1951, strict enforcement of the Intern Security Act, as well as growing anti-Communist pressures, led to a mass roundup of aliens illegally residing in the New York area.
 These aliens were held on Ellis Island without bail and were joined by seamen who deserted their ships and stowaways.
 By 1953, however, congestion on the island subsided.

 In November 1954, the Immigration and Naturalization Service closed down their offices on Ellis Island and moved to a new location in Manhattan.
-The need for Ellis Island had slowly diminished since 1924, when Congress instituted quota laws that drastically reduced the number of immigrants entering the United States each year.
-Processing of emigrant visas at American consular offices overseas further reduced the need for Ellis Island.
+The need for Ellis Island had slowly diminished since 1924 when Congress instituted quota laws that drastically reduced the number of immigrants entering the United States each year.
+Processing of immigrant visas at American consular offices overseas further reduced the need for Ellis Island.
 By March of 1955, Ellis Island was declared surplus Federal property.
 The silent and empty immigration depot rapidly deteriorated into a ghostly complex of dilapidated buildings.

 In 1965, President Lyndon B. Johnson signed a proclamation that recognized the historical significance of Ellis Island by incorporating it into the Statue of Liberty National Monument, National Park Service.
 Liberty’s 1986 centennial sparked an ambitious project to repair and refurbish the Statue and the Main Immigration Building on Ellis Island.
 The National Park Service and the Statue of Liberty – Ellis Island Foundation, with the generous help of the American people, spearheaded a restoration effort of unprecedented scale.
 The work was accomplished by a team of architects and artisans who spent years researching, planning, and finally restoring Ellis Island’s main building to its appearance during the years 1918 to 1924.